-Moist, fluffy, super tall, flavor rich and easy strawberry muffins with ample of chocolate chips and sparkling crunchy tops!
+Moist, super tall, flavor rich and easy strawberry muffins with ample of chocolate chips and sparkling crunchy tops!

 Meet the strawberry chocolate chip muffins you'd want to wake up to!